-Visible ticks should be removed as soon as possible after the ticks are seen to avoid the possible transmission of many of the TBDs (see ESCCAP Guideline 5: Control of Vector-borne Diseases in Dogs and Cats for individual minimum transmission times).
+Visible ticks should be removed as soon as possible after detection to minimise the possible transmission of many of the TBDs (see ESCCAP Guideline 5: Control of Vector-borne Diseases in Dogs and Cats for individual minimum transmission times).

 A large variety of purpose-designed tick removal tools are available; these may be used for removal of ticks attached to the skin (oil, alcohol or ether should not be used!).